-PBV w/ 1 Year residency 95 points
+PBV w/ 1 Year residency

-Super Priority Applicants 75 points
+Super Priority Applicants

+75 points

+Mitigation Vouchers

+60 points

-City of Boston ICHH Programs Priority 50 points
+City of Boston ICHH Programs Priority

-US Congress & HUD Homelessness Study 50 points

-Leading the Way Home 50 points
+50 points

-Priority One Applicants 30 points

-Standard Applicants 0 points

-(b) Preference points will be added to Priority points as follows for Applicants for Admission only:

-1. Project Based Voucher Elderly 100 Points

-2. Preference under Olmstead 7 Points

-3. Homeless Service Organizations 7 Points

-4. Single Elderly or Disabled 5 Points

-5. Veterans Preference 3 points

-6. Displaced Boston Resident Preference 2 points

-7. Working Families, Single Disabled, Single Elderly Preference e 1 points

-4. Among applicants on the waiting list with equal preference status, how are applicants selected? (select one)

-Date and time of application (after lottery for Housing Choice Voucher Program tena ant-based) Drawing (lottery) or other random choice technique If the PHA plans to employ preferences for "residents who live and/or work in the urisdiction" (select one) ΣĬ This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston The PHA requests approval for this preference through this PHA Plan 6.]
-Relationship of preferences to income targeting requirements: (select one) The PHA applies preferences within income tiers Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements (5) Special Purpose Section 8 Assistance Programs S In which documents or other reference materials are the policies governing eligibility, selection, and admissions to any special-purpose section 8 program administered by the PHA contained? (select all that apply) The Section 8 Administrative Plan \boxtimes Briefing sessions and written materials Other: Section 8 Moderate Rehabilitation Administrative Plan, Leased Housing asonable Accommodation Policy, BHA Limited English Proficiency Policy, Individual pro gram mailings (i.e. Family Self-Sufficiency (FSS) program marketing), advocacy gro up meetings, support service groups, www.bostonhousing.org How does the PHA announce the availability of any special-purpose section 8 programs to the public? \boxtimes Through published notices \boxtimes Other: Press releases and Marketing to targeted support service groups
+Leading the Way Home 50 points Priority One Applicants 30 points Standard d Applicants 0 points nce points will be added to Priority points on only: as follows for Applicants for Pref Hon Sing Vete Disp ect Based Voucher Elderly erence under Olmstead neless Service Organizations le Elderly or Disabled erans Preference blaced Boston Resident Preference king Families, Single Disabled, Single Elde 100 Points 7 Points 7 Points 5 Points 5 points 2 points erly Preference 1 points applicants se Date and tenant-based) cants on the waiting list with equal preference lected? (select one) time of application (after lottery for Housi (lottery) or other random choice technique ng Choice Voucher Program 5.
+If the PHA plans to employ preferences for "residents who live and/or work in the jurisdiction" (select one) This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston The PHA requests approval for this preference through this PHA Plan ☐ The PHA Not appli of preferences to income targeting requirem applies preferences within income tiers cable: the pool of applicant families ensur- argeting requirements (5) Special Pur pose Section 8 Assistance Programs selection, and the PHA cont The Sect Briefing Other: Se Accommodation mailings (i.e. Far aments or other reference materials are the admissions to any special-purpose section ained? (select all that apply) ion 8 Administrative Plan sessions and written materials ection 8 Moderate Rehabilitation Administrative, BHA Limited English Proficiency mily Self-Sufficiency (FSS) program market service groups, www.bostonhousing.org 8 program administered by ative Plan, Reasonable Policy, Individual program b.
+How does the PHA announce the availability of any special-purpose section 8 programs to the public? $\boxtimes$ Through published notices $\boxtimes$ Other: Press releases and Marketing to targeted support service groups